FordPipatkittikul/LearningGit/README.md

     git branch -a : list all the branches and check the current branch

     git checkout <namebranch> : change to the branches you wanna work on

+    git remote -v : lists all configured remote repositories for your local Git project, along with their corresponding URLs and any configured push/pull URLs.

+    git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git : To add a new remote repository to your local Git project

+    git pull upstream main : To pull everything from upstream repository to your local Git project

 ## Git problem
 Problem: